Top 10 Best Sites

 Of course, the thing most people visit Napa for is the wine.
 And you certainly have many options nearby to get your drinking on.
 Napa Valley has over 400 wineries scattered throughout the area, and 95% of these establishments are family-owned.

-If you really want to arrive in style, you can book a car or limo service to take you around the valley and make sure you don’t get behind the wheel.
+If you really want to arrive in style, you can book a car or limo service to take you around the area and make sure you don’t get behind the wheel while intoxicated.
 A professional driver can ferry couples safely from one winery to the next, and he or she can always make a recommendation about where to go and what to do in town.
 That insider information can save you the hassle of trying to navigate a new city by yourself.
 All you have to do is sit back and enjoy the ride.

 Napa may look like a quiet retreat, but it’s actually bustling with activity.
 Locals and tourists alike travel here in search of a quality glass of wine.
 In 2016, Napa Valley saw over 3.5 million visitors and the tourism industry generated over $80.3 million.